comunica/website/pages/docs/1_query/advanced/context.md

 _Only applicable when running in the browser_

-If this option is enabled, then all cross-site requests will be made using credentials of the current pages.
+If this option is enabled, then all cross-site requests will be made using credentials of the current page.
 This includes cookies, authorization headers or TLS client certificates.

 Enabling this option has no effect on same-site requests.